Business English Vocabulary for Problems at Work: Backlog, Inventory, Bottleneck, and More

 That's right!
 The correct answer is D) backlog.

-Let’s explore these useful business nouns — choose the right answer, read the meaning, and listen to the examples.
+Now let’s look at some of these useful words.
+Choose the correct answer, read the meaning, and listen to the examples.

 1.

-- Do we have enough _____ for next week’s orders?
+– Do we have enough _____ to cover next week’s orders?

 A) overhead B) invention C) inventory D) overrun